sori2/sori2.github.io/_posts/Probability/2024-06-26-exponential_distribution.md

 \end{align*}
 $$

-# Exponential Distributions
+# Exponential Distribution

-## Exponential Distributions
+## Exponential Distribution

 The continuous random variable $X$ follows an exponential distribution if its probability density function is: